 Many argue that relaxing the eligibility rules would help level the Test playing field to the benefit of all – but is it that simple?
-Read this debate from our September 2021 issue
+A debate from our September 2021 issue

 Face-off: Should it be made easier to switch national allegiance?

 NO, says the rugby journalist at El Observador in Uruguay

 There is a huge hypocrisy in the way Tier One countries lobby for the relaxation of eligibility rules in international rugby, recently backed by Tier Two countries like Samoa and Tonga.

 Far from increasing the legitimacy of the claim, it only deepens the colonialist policy of Tier One towards the islands.
 The pandemic led to the postponement of the five-years eligibility law, so the theft of players will continue for a while.